carpet852/Air_quality_station/README.md

 Webserver: Lighttpd
 Web app: [YoctoCloud](https://github.com/yoctopuce/YoctoCloud) PHP scripts from Yoctopuce.
 A better web app has been released by Yoctopuce since then.
 Python: need to install the YoctoLib python library.
-The Python script that controls the LEDs is running as a service.
+The Python script that controls the LEDs is running as a [service](https://nerdynat.com/programming/2019/run-python-on-your-raspberry-pi-as-background-service/).
 Yoctopuce provides a Virtulhub web interface to display the sensors status.
-Virtualhub is also used to configure the sensors.
+Virtualhub is also used to configure the sensors (cf. screenshots).